 Naples, the capital of Italy’s Campania region, is the modern birthplace of pizza.
-Almost every restaurant claims they offer the best slice, and indeed all of them taste like heaven!
+Almost every restaurant claims they offer the best slice and it’s hard to prove them wrong!
 But there’s actually more to explore and experience in the city that sits on the Bay of Naples.

 Its iconic history, immersive culture, Baroque architecture, and contemporary offerings make it a captivating Italian destination.
 On top of all those, Naples is one of the most common base camps when visiting the ancient city of Pompei, located 25km southeast.

 The train is the best way to travel the 225km distance from Rome to Naples.
 This train journey takes around 2 hours 45 minutes and fares start from €14 ($17).
 Other options include a 2-hour-35-minute bus, a 2.5-hour private transfer, and a 12-hour day trip.
 Rates range from €15 ($18.50) to €300 ($365).

 Travelling by train is the most convenient way to get from Rome to Naples.
 There are plenty of train schedules to choose from, as well as countless amazing views along the way.
 Fares start from €14 ($17) and travel time is 1 to 3 hours, depending on which train you take.

 We don’t think the bus offers any advantage compared to taking the train, unless you can book one of the really cheap fares.
 Otherwise, normal bus rates start from €15 ($18.50) and travel time is around 2 hours 35 minutes.